Aeromium Barcode Fonts

 Code 128 A

 The following table lists the characters supported by the Code 128 A barcode.
 The first column represents your data characters to be encoded by the barcode.
 The second column represents the barcode font characters to use.
-The Barcode Maker and Excel Macros will automatically help translate the data to the barcode font character and automatically calculate the check character.
+The Barcode Generator and Excel Macros will automatically help translate the data to the barcode font character and compute the check character.
 The characters for mode (variation) switching are also included in the table below.
-However it is recommended to use the Barcode Maker, the Excel Add in or other tools provided by Aeromium when using the Auto mode.
+It is recommended to use the Barcode Generator, the Excel Add in or other tools provided by Aeromium for the Auto mode.
 This is to prevent human errors when creating the barcodes.

 Data to be Encoded Font Character to use Values used for calculating Check Character